Vehicles damaged as fire breaks out at metro parking lot in Delhi's Jamia Nagar | Business

 Atul Garg, Director, Delhi Fire Services, said a call regarding the fire at the main Tikona Park in Jamia Nagar was received at around 5 am and 11 fire tenders were rushed to the spot.

-''Several vehicles were damaged in the fire,'' Garg said, adding that the blaze has been brought under control.
+''Several vehicles were damaged in the fire,'' Garg said, adding that the blaze was subsequently brought under control.

-The cause of the fire is being ascertained, the official said, adding that the entire parking space has suffered damage.
+The cause of the fire is being ascertained, the official said, adding that the entire parking space has suffered damage in the incident.

 Police said they were informed about the fire at 5.15 am and suspect that it was caused by a short-circuit.

-According to police, the area inside the Delhi Metro premises has been taken on lease by ETO Motors and is being used as a parking lot and a charging station for e-rickshaws.
+According to police, the area inside the DMRC premises has been taken on lease by ETO Motors and is being used as a parking lot and a charging station for e-rickshaws.

 ''Eighty-three e-rickshaws were gutted, while 11 cars, four two-wheelers and the air-conditioners of two-three houses in the vicinity got damaged.
 No casualty was reported,'' a senior police officer said.